joshuadavidthomas/mcp-django/README.md

 Results include package metadata like GitHub stars, PyPI info, documentation links, and comparison grid memberships.
 The search tool supports pagination for large result sets.

 Responses are cached locally using Django's file-based cache to minimize requests to the Django Packages API.

+#### `get_project`

+Get comprehensive information about your Python environment and Django configuration.

+**Example prompts:**

+- "What version of Django is this project using?"
+- "Show me the database configuration"
+- "What's the Python version and installed apps?"

+Returns Python version, Django version, installed apps, database settings, and debug mode status.

+#### `get_apps`

+Get all installed Django applications with their models.

+**Example prompts:**

+- "What apps are installed in this project?"
+- "Show me all the models in the blog app"
+- "List all custom apps (not Django contrib)"

+Returns app labels, names, paths, and associated models for each installed application.

+#### `get_models`

+Get detailed information about all Django models in the project.

+**Example prompts:**

+- "What models are available?"
+- "Show me the fields for the User model"
+- "What's the import path for the BlogPost model?"

+Returns model names, import paths, source file locations, and field type information.

+#### `get_package_detail`

+Get detailed information about a specific Django package from Django Packages.

+**Example prompts:**

+- "Tell me about django-debug-toolbar"
+- "Show me the stats for django-rest-framework"
+- "What grids is django-allauth part of?"

+Returns package metadata including repository stats, PyPI info, documentation links, and grid memberships.

+#### `get_grids`

+List all package comparison grids from Django Packages.

+**Example prompts:**

+- "What package comparison grids are available?"
+- "Show me all the grid categories"

+Grids are curated comparisons of packages in specific categories like "REST frameworks", "Admin interfaces", etc.

+#### `get_grid_detail`

+Get a specific comparison grid with all its packages.

+**Example prompts:**

+- "Show me all REST framework packages"
+- "What's in the admin interfaces grid?"
+- "Compare authentication packages"

+Returns detailed grid information including all member packages for easy comparison.

+#### `get_categories`

+List all package categories from Django Packages.

+**Example prompts:**

+- "What package categories exist?"
+- "Show me all category types"

+Categories organize packages into broad types like "Apps" (installable applications) and "Projects" (complete Django projects).

+#### `get_category_detail`

+Get details about a specific package category.

+**Example prompts:**

+- "Tell me about the Apps category"
+- "What's in the Projects category?"

+Returns category description, metadata, and details about the types of packages it contains.

 #### `shell`